toiosoiovoio/CTT-Tracker/readme.md

 1. Select a tracking number or text on any webpage
 2. Right-click on the selected text
 3. Choose "Seguir objecto em CTT.pt" from the context menu
-4. A new tab will open with the CTT tracking results
+4. A new tab will open with the CTT tracking result

-## Creating a Package for Distribution

-To create a packaged extension:

-1. Zip all the files (manifest.json, background.js, icons folder)
-2. You can then submit it to the Firefox Add-ons store or distribute the .zip file